scipr-lab/libff/CONTRIBUTING.md

 Note that for very small or clear problems (such as typos), or well isolated improvements, it is not required to an open issue to submit a PR.
 But be aware that for more complex problems/features touching multiple parts of the codebase, if a PR is opened before an adequate design discussion has taken place in a github issue, that PR runs a larger likelihood of being rejected.

 Looking for a good place to start contributing?
-How about checking out some good first issues
+How about checking out some ["good first issues"](https://github.com/scipr-lab/libff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 ## Branch Structure